Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Model

-\end{widetext} To avoid detuned Rabi oscillations, the effective Hamiltonian should not contain any contributions proportional to $\hat b^\dagger \hat b$.
-This results in the resonance condition $\Delta+\delta_3(\Delta)=0$ for sub-harmonic driving to fix $\Delta$ and by that $\omega_\mathrm{d}$.\\ For the present parameters, we realize that the large anharmonicity $\alpha$ suppresses leakage into the second excited state and truncate the effective model to a two-level system.
+For the present parameters, we realize that the large anharmonicity $\alpha$ suppresses leakage into the second excited state and truncate the effective model to a two-level system.
 Finally, time evolution is well-described by the zeroth order contribution of the Magnus expansion~\cite{magnusExponentialSolutionDifferential1954}:\footnote{Note, that in principle this formulation would also allow to treat non-trivial envelope-functions by computing higher orders in the Magnus-expansion given that the envelope varies slow enough compared to $\omega_\mathrm{d}$.}

 with the effective Rabi rate \begin{widetext}

 \end{widetext} From the structure of the commutators in (\ref{eq:order_expansion}) which contribute to the Rabi rate, it becomes obvious that only odd powers of $\phi$ can contribute; with the lowest power possible being $\phi^n$ for an $n$-photon drive.
 Higher powers in drive amplitude exist as well, $\Omega_n \sim c_1\bar{\phi}^{n}+c_2\bar{\phi}^{n+2}+...$, however the convergence of the power series in the experimental parameter regime results in less dominant pre-factors for larger powers in $\phi$.
 In total, the Rabi frequency scales polynomially with the drive power, which matches the experimental data of Fig.~\ref{fig:fig3}.